 If you’re curious about the Speedway 5, see my complete Speedway 5 review.

-It can suit intermediate riders well, as well as riders who are looking to jump from their cheap old scooter into something more luxurious.
-It’s great for busy streets since it has excellent braking and a powerful acceleration too, in case you need to stop ever so often on it.
+It can suit intermediate riders well, as well as riders who are looking to transition from their cheap old scooter into something more advanced.
+It’s great for busy streets since it has excellent braking and a powerful acceleration.

-The best owner is the one who doesn’t want to spend time maintaining and customizing its vehicle because that’s where this scooter shines.
-It requires almost no caretaking and you won’t ever have a problem with flat or punctured tires.
+The best owner is the one who doesn’t want to spend time maintaining and customizing its vehicle.
+It requires almost no caretaking, and you won’t ever have a problem with flat or punctured tires.

-Overall, while I think there are better scooters out there, this is still a fun scooter, and still probably one of the best premium solid tires electric scooters out there.
+Overall, while I think there are better scooters out there, this is still a fun scooter, and still probably one of the best premium solid-tire electric scooters out there.

 Where to buy the Dualtron Raptor 2 from?